hughbarney/pEmacs/README.md

     ^X X  Switch to next buffer in buffer list.

 A buffer contains a COPY of a document being edited, and must be saved for changes to be kept.
 Many buffers may be activated at once.

+###Buffer Menu
+    Diplay the buffer list in a window and operate on it using the following keys

+    N,n, CTRL+N, down-arrow:   move to next line
+    P,p, CTRL+P, up-arrow:     move to prev line s  save buffer at line
+    v  toggle read only flag
+    k  kill buffer at line
+    1  select buffer at line
+    2  select buffer in split window below original window q,Q,x,X exit buffer menu

 ###Reading from disk
     ^X^F  Find file; read into a new buffer created from filename.